magore/hp85disk/README.md

 ___

 ## AVR ATMEGA1284P pin assignments for HP85 Disk
+  * @see Documents/P85Disk.pdf for a hand drawn diagram
-  * GPIB:  Each GPIB pin (8 data and 8 control lines ) attach to CPU with a 120 ohm current limit resistor .
+  * GPIB:  Each GPIB pin (8 data and 8 control lines ) attach to CPU via 120 ohm current limit resistor .
-    * Each GPIB pin (8 data and 8 control lines ) have a 10K pull-up resistor to VCC.
+    * Each GPIB connector pin (8 data and 8 control lines) have a 10K pull-up resistor to VCC.
   * ISP header: MOSI,MISO,SCK,/Reset connects directly to ISP header
   * Micro SD Interface: MOSI,MISO,SCK attach to CPU function via a 1k series resistor.
     * Micro SD interface has level shifters and internal 5V to 3.3V regulator
+    * PB3 /CS must have a 10K pullup up to VCC to prevent access durring ISP programming
+    * PB4 should have a 10K pull up help assure the SPI bus does not go into slave mode.
   * RS232 TTL: connect to FTDI232 USB  board which also provides 5V VCC power to all circuits..
   * I2C: SCL,SDA connect to optional DS1307 RTC board with each line having a 2k2 pull-up
 <pre>

                        ATMEGA1284P (and ATMEGA644P)